hashicorp/terraform-provider-vsphere/website/docs/r/compute_cluster_vm_anti_affinity_rule.html.markdown

 operation that would keep that from happening, depending on the value of the [`mandatory`](#mandatory) flag.

--> An anti-affinity rule can only be used to place virtual machines on seperate _non-specific_ hosts.
+-> An anti-affinity rule can only be used to place virtual machines on separate _non-specific_ hosts.
 Specific hosts cannot be specified with this rule.
 To enable this capability, use VM-Host Groups, see the [`vsphere_compute_cluster_vm_host_rule`][tf-vsphere-cluster-vm-host-rule-resource]